 • Use Activity Log to keep track of changes done to Matomo entities.

-• Ensure that PHI and Matomo interface and API is only accessible to authorized individuals
+• Ensure that PHI and Matomo interface and API is only accessible to authorised individuals.

 If you have any question or if you need help with your Matomo On-Premise setup contact us, we’re always happy to help.